 You know something’s up when it feels cooler outside your mini-fridge than it does inside.
-If your mini-fridge can’t seem to chill out, take a look at the 6 methods in this article that will help.

 A mini-fridge is an awesome addition to a garage conversion, games room, cellar, and other rooms in the home.
 There is nothing more satisfying than simply reaching over and helping yourself and your friends to a chilled drink.
 Traipsing halfway across the house into the kitchen for a cold drink is a thing of the past.

 Mini-fridges are wonderfully convenient.
 That is why we really feel it when they start to conk out.

 So, what can you do to help your mini-fridge back on the road to recovery?
 Take a look at the following 6 methods that will help you fix the most common mini-fridge problems.

 #1 Check the Power Cord and Power Outlet